magicpatterns/catalog/README.md

 Looking for a specific example?
 [Request one here!](https://github.com/Mirrorful/mirrorful/issues)

+### ESLint Plugin

+We have an ESLint plugin with a recommended configuration that's ready to integrate with any project and UI library.
+It will detect hard-coded color strings throughout your project and help you convert them to the Mirrorful theme with a simple `npm run lint`.
+Learn more [here](/packages/eslint-plugin/).

 ## ❤️ Community & Support

 - [Slack](https://join.slack.com/t/mirrorful/shared_invite/zt-1ps2xtxh0-2NaixFfFzSKZbr5gw_AHfA) - for live discussion with the community and the Mirrorful team.